apache/calcite/site/_docs/howto.md

 checkHash apache-calcite-X.Y.Z-rcN
 {% endhighlight %}

-## Get approval for a release via Apache voting process (for Calcite committers)
+## Get approval for a release via Apache voting process

 Release vote on dev list
 Note: the draft mail is printed as the final step of `prepareVote` task,